FraunhoferIOSB/FROST-Server/FEATURES.md

 ## To Do:
-* Support for results types other than string and numeric:
-  * boolean
-  * object
-  * array
 * Backends for different databases
 * Investigate which additional database indices are needed
 * Extensions:
   * Batch Requests
   * MultiDatastream extension
-  * Data Array Extension

 ## Conformance Test Compliance